IIFO/medieval-madness/README.md

 # mzta
 This is a little text adventure game I have made in Ruby to practice the language.
-I know the title is a bit lame.

 I still have to upgrade a few things like: